wizardsoftheweb/logger/README.md

 I'm going to use this for a few weeks before tagging `v1` because I want to make sure it's actually as simple as it should be.

+You might also be interested in [`@wizardsoftheweb/cli-logs-with-winston`](https://www.npmjs.com/package/@wizardsoftheweb/cli-logs-with-winston).
+It provides a QOL `.bin` script that can automatically decorate existing files and generate pre-decorated skeletons.

 <!-- MarkdownTOC -->

 - [Installation](#installation)